-The College's main campus is located in the city of Carthage, Panola County, Texas.
+The main campus is located in the city of Carthage, Panola County, Texas.
 Classes are offered at alternate sites in Shelby County, Marion County and Harrison County.
-The College is committed to offering quality educational programs and services for the people of the College's service area at a reasonable cost.
-The College provides a wide range of programs, including general academic, technical-vocational, student development services, continuing education, and community service.
+The College is committed to offering quality educational programs and services for the people in the College's service area at a reasonable cost.
+The College offers a wide variety of study areas, including four types of associate degrees, 15 Associate of Applied Science degrees, 31 certificate programs, and 19 occupational skills awards.